Thysania agrippina: Taxonomy

+Biology

-Given the enormous geographic range of the adult, and observations that date back 300 years, it is striking that the immature life stages of this species have never been documented (notwithstanding the erroneous Merian painting).
+Given the enormous geographic range of the adult, its large size, and observations that date back 300 years, it is striking that the immature life stages of this species had never been documented (notwithstanding the erroneous Merian painting) until 2025.
 Long migratory flight is likely, given that the close relatives Thysania zenobia (the owl moth) and Ascalapha odorata (the black witch) are known for flights that reach far north of the host plant distributions.
 Based on the larval host plants recorded for the owl moth and black witch, the larval host plants for the white witch are probably also woody members of Fabaceae (subfamily Caesalpinioideae), possibly Senna and/or Cassia.

 White Witch Watch is a project led by the lepidopterist David L. Wagner at the University of Connecticut, seeking to identify the immature stages of the white witch.
 A key strategy: to obtain a gravid female and attempt rearing on likely hosts.
 The participants maintain a website, and an active citizen science project on iNaturalist.